imwatsi/utopian.io-help_center/guides/quickstart_project-owners.md

 The Sponsorship module (found on the right side of the screen) enables project owners to increase rewards by allowing them or other sponsors to delegate Steem Power to their project.
 In order to delegate Steem Power, an account must be powered up first.

 To power up a Steem account, one needs to buy STEEM tokens and then transfer them to his/her account, and then commit that STEEM to a 13 week vesting contract which is called **Steem Power**.
-[Learn how to power up your Steem account](#) or [How to activate Sponsorship for your project](#).
+[Learn how to power up your Steem account](#).

 <br>